-Displacement technologies may be developed, validated and increasingly used in biomedical research, and as a result could reduce demand for some of our products ${\sf Could}({\sf Could}({\sf$
+Displacement technologies may be developed, validated and increasingly used in biomedical research, and as a result could reduce demand for some of our products

 For many years, groups within the scientific and research community have attempted to develop models, methods and systems that would replace or supplement the use of living animals as test subjects in biomedical research.
-Companies have developed several techniques that have scientific merit, especially in the area of cosmetics and household product testing (markets in which we are not active).
-Only a few companies have validated and successfully deployed alternative test methods in the discovery and development of effective and safe treatments for human and animal disease conditions.
-The principal validated non-animal test system is the LAL, or endotoxin testing system, a technology which we acquired and have aggressively marketed as an alternative to an animal test.
-We expect to participate in some fashion with any non-animal test method as it becomes validated as a research model alternative or adjunct in our markets.
-However, these methods may not be available to us or we may not be successful in commercializing these methods.
-Even if we are successful, net sales from these methods may not offset reduced research model net sales, which would decrease our revenues.
+While companies have developed several techniques that have scientific merit, especially in the area of cosmetics and household product testing (markets in which we are not active), only a few companies have validated and successfully deployed alternative test methods in the discovery and development of effective and safe treatments for human and animal disease conditions.
+The principal validated in vitro or non-animal test system is the LAL, or endotoxin testing system, a technology which we acquired and have aggressively marketed as an alternative to an animal test.
+While we would expect to participate in some fashion with any in vitro method as it becomes validated as a research model alternative or adjunct in our markets, these methods may not be available to us or we may not be successful in commercializing these methods.
+Even if we are successful, net sales from these methods may not offset reduced research model net sales, which would harm our results of operations.

-In our SPF egg business, researchers developed recombinant technologies that could displace particular avian vaccine applications for SPF eggs.
+In our SPF egg business, researchers have developed recombinant technologies that could displace particular avian vaccine applications for SPF eggs.
 "Recombinant technologies" refers to technologies related to the manipulation of DNA in a cell.
-At this time, we do not believe that these technologies can compete with SPF eggs from a cost or performance standpoint, but recombinant technologies may improve in the future until they become a commercially viable alternative to SPF eggs.
+At this time, we do not believe that these technologies can compete with SPF eggs from a cost or performance standpoint, but it is possible that recombinant technologies may improve in the future until they become a commercially viable alternative to SPF eggs.

 In our endotoxin testing business, researchers are in the early stages of developing a potential recombinant alternative to the naturally occurring LAL product.
-We intend to collaborate with an academic research group with early stage proprietary technology.
-We do not expect the recombinant technology to be a viable commercial alternative to LAL, due to cost and performance deficiencies.
-However, it is possible that a technology derived in vitro may be developed, which would make our product obsolete.
+We intend to collaborate with an academic research group with early stage proprietary technology, while we do not expect the recombinant technology to be a viable commercial alternative to LAL, due to cost and performance deficiencies, it is possible that a technology derived in vitro may be developed, which would make our product obsolete.